Missing medication doses seriously affects senior health

 But the number of people who skip medication doses on purpose is shockingly high.
 Studies show that 50% of medications for chronic diseases aren’t taken as prescribed.

-In her New York Times article, Jane E. Brody shares the 3 top reasons why people purposely don’t take their medicine and the importance of taking medication as prescribed.
+In her New York Times article, Jane E. Brody shares the main reasons why people purposely don’t take their medicine and the importance of taking medication as prescribed.

-We summarize the key points from the article and share suggestions for what to do if seniors aren’t able to take medication as prescribed due to financial reasons.
+We highlight 3 key points from the article and share suggestions for what to do if seniors aren’t able to take medication as prescribed due to financial reasons.

 3 reasons why seniors are not taking prescribed medication